facebook

 What does scripture say about the visual arts?
 This lecture looks at the approach scripture takes to art, including unexpected arts such as abstraction and performance art, and puts forth a rudimentary theology of art.
 Also examined, is the problematic relationship between art and the Evangelical church.

-To listen to a sample of this talk, please click the link below to hear Rondall’s presentation of “Visual Arts & The Church” as it happened at The Cove, a Presbyterian church in Santa Rosa, CA. Also below, there is a PDF of PowerPoint which accompanied the lecture.
+To listen to a sample of this talk, please click the link below to hear Rondall’s presentation of “Visual Arts & The Church” as it happened at The Cove, a Presbyterian church in Santa Rosa, CA. Also below, there is a PDF of PowerPoint that accompanied the lecture.

 Visual Arts & The Church (Audio)